bmish/eslint-doc-generator/README.md

 ...
 ```

+Note the emoji legend you'll want to provide above the rules list.

 If you have any custom configs (besides `all`, `recommended`), you'll need to define a badge for them at the bottom of your `README.md`.
 Here's a badge for a custom `style` config that displays in blue:

 ```md